AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

       __##__ : You __can't__ able to add __more than 5 orders__ once !

-       Since COD is the available option as of now, limiting the user to 5 orders would help us avoid the risk of _'CANCELLATION AT LAST MOMENT FOR BULK ORDERS'_
+       Since COD is the available option as of now, limiting the user to 5 orders would helps me to avoid the risk of _'CANCELLATION AT LAST MOMENT FOR BULK ORDERS'_

   * Kindly note down your __'Order ID'__
-    * This 'Order ID' is used to know your Ordered Items
+    * This 'Order ID' is used to know your Ordered Items with the Pricing Details in __Check My Order__

+ * __Make Bulk Orders__:

+  * For Giving Bulk Orders or for Private Party Orders, You have to let us know.
+Thats the objective of this Module:

+    * Since the User is Logged In, I know his Details from the UserID.
+Since I already know it, I am asking the user _'For How Many Persons are you ordering ?'_
+    * After selecting it, you have to _'give me a date'_ on when you would like to have your delivery by clicking on the '_Date Picker_' icon which will appear before the _Send Icon_